 Tragic Details About The Mythbusters Cast

-It sure seemed like tragedy, death, and/or destruction could break out at any time on the average episode of "MythBusters," the long-running, ultra-popular Discovery Channel reality series.
-But those gleefully aggressive and televised experiments only ever resulted in near-misses and acquired knowledge.
-In testing human capabilities and exploring (or debunking) commonly held beliefs, the crew of "MythBusters" more often than not flirted with danger with its explosive, speed-driven, and pyrotechnic-laden assignments.
+It sure seemed like tragedy, death, or destruction could break out at any time on the average episode of "MythBusters," the long-running, ultra-popular Discovery Channel reality series.
+In testing human capabilities and exploring (or debunking) commonly held beliefs, the show's cast flirted with danger with its explosive, speed-driven, and pyrotechnic-laden assignments.
+But even the biggest accidents on "Mythbusters" only ever resulted in near-misses, relatively minor injuries, and acquired knowledge.

-But while on screen, everything usually turned out okay in the "MythBusters" crew's tireless pursuit of truth, proof, and scientific discovery, away from the cameras and the set, the sprawling cast of enthusiastic testers, busters, drivers, and experts experienced perhaps more than their fair share of tragedy.
-Before, during, and after the show, the "MythBusters" family, who usually tried to unlock the secrets of the universe, experienced the ugly and callous side of reality in the form of tragedies and brutal life moments.
+On screen, everything usually turned out okay in the "MythBusters" crew's tireless pursuit of truth, proof, and scientific discovery.
+Away from the cameras and the set, though, the sprawling cast of enthusiastic testers, busters, drivers, and experts experienced perhaps more than their fair share of tragedy.
+Before, during, and after the show, the "MythBusters" cast, who usually tried to unlock the secrets of the universe, experienced the ugly and callous side of reality in the form of tragedies and brutal life moments.
 Here's a look at some of the worst moments in the lives of the cast of "MythBusters."

 Grant Imahara died of an aneurysm

-Grant Imahara came onboard "MythBusters" in Season 3, and he would eventually appear in more than 200 episodes as both a host and a hands-on myth tester.
+Grant Imahara joined the "Mythbusters" cast in Season 3, and he would eventually appear in more than 200 episodes as both a host and a hands-on myth tester.
 An esteemed roboticist and electrical engineer, Imahara also boasted show business credentials via his work as a special effects master for Industrial Light and Magic, the film lab founded by George Lucas.
 Imahara worked on "Terminator 3: Rise of the Machines" and "The Lost World: Jurassic Park" before delving into reality TV.
 In 2014, the Discovery Channel scaled back "MythBusters," reverting to original hosts Adam Savage and Jamie Hyneman, thereby firing show veterans Kari Byron, Tory Belleci, and Imahara.
-The trio then embarked on their own series, "White Rabbit Project" for Netflix, testing out concepts, myths, and tech from history.
+The trio then embarked on their own series, "White Rabbit Project," for Netflix, testing out concepts, myths, and tech from history.

 Jessi Combs died while trying to set a record